Skip to content

 SEND Tribunal decisions in the family’s favour

-When parents appeal a refusal to assess, 99% of decided cases are resolved in the family's favour.
+When parents appeal a refusal to assess, between 90% and 98% of decided cases are resolved in the family’s favour.

-That number isn't a typo.
+That range isn’t a typo.
 The system has a built-in correction mechanism called the SEND Tribunal, and it consistently finds that LAs are getting these decisions wrong.

 Why LAs refuse to assess